Education in Hebden before 1874

 - Mr. Horner was William Horner (1807-1886), a schoolmaster at Burnsall School and also a tea trader.
 He came from a Burnsall family.
 It is believed that he took over from John Brown for a few years, before being replaced by William Mason in 1877.

-- However, the 1847 Tithe Map shows a "School House and garden" of 7 perches in area, on Low Green, owned by the "Hebden Freeholders", so it is seems that there must have been a day school before John Brown started teaching, established between some time between 1840 and 1847.
-John Bland writing in 1874, says that when the cottages were demolished to make way for the new school they were revealed to have originally been the ancient manor drying-kiln for drying the grain of the township preparatory to it being ground.
+- However, the 1847 Tithe Map shows a "School House and garden" of 7 perches in area, on Low Green, owned by the "Hebden Freeholders", so it is seems that there must have been a day school before John Brown started teaching, established some time between 1840 and 1847 and possibly run by Thomas Howson.
+If this is the case, there must have been a hiatus between Howson and Brown, which was resolved by Eddy's intervention.
+John Bland writing in 1874, recounts how when the cottages were demolished to make way for the new school they were revealed to have originally been the ancient manor drying-kiln for drying the grain of the township preparatory to it being ground.

 It is certain that the township school was established between 1841 and 1845, and likely to have been nearer 1845.
 Hammond's memories may well be confused, and he probably received his initial schooling in the Primitive Methodist Chapel as a toddler, and moved on to John Brown's school when he was a little older.
 John Brown was probably headmaster until the early 1870s, when he was replaced by John Horner of Burnsall.